-A partially observed Markov process (POMP) model consists of incomplete and noisy measurements of a latent Markov process.
-A POMP model in which the latent process has spatial as well as temporal structure is called a spatiotemporal POMP or SpatPOMP.
-Many biological, social and physical systems have the spatiotemporal structure, dynamic stochasticity and imperfect observability that characterize SpatPOMP models.
-The spatial structure of SpatPOMPs adds complexity to the problems of likelihood estimation, parameter inference and model selection for nonlinear and non-Gaussian systems.
-The objective of the \pkg{\spatPomp} package \citep{spatPomp} is to facilitate model development and data analysis in the context of the general class of SpatPOMP models, enabling scientists to separate the scientific task of model development from the statistical task of providing inference tools.
-Thus, \pkg{\spatPomp} brings together general purpose methods for carrying out Monte Carlo statistical inference for such systems.
-More generally, \pkg{\spatPomp} provides an abstract representation for specifying SpatPOMP models.
+The \pkg{\spatPomp} package brings together general purpose methods for carrying out Monte Carlo statistical inference that meet all the requirements (i) through (vi).
+For this purpose, \pkg{\spatPomp} provides an abstract representation for specifying SpatPOMP models.
 This ensures that SpatPOMP models formulated with the package can be investigated using a range of methods, and that new methods can be readily tested on a range of models.
-In its current manifestation, \pkg{\spatPomp} is appropriate for data analysis with a moderate number of spatial units (up to around 100 spatial units) having nonlinear and non-Gaussian dynamics.
-In particular, \pkg{\spatPomp} is not targeted at very large spatiotemporal systems such as those that arise in geophysical data assimilation \citep{anderson09} though some of the tools developed in that context can be applied to smaller models and are provided by the package.
+In its current form, \pkg{\spatPomp} is appropriate for data analysis with a moderate number of spatial units (say, 100) having nonlinear and non-Gaussian dynamics.
+In particular, \pkg{\spatPomp} is not targeted at very large spatiotemporal systems such as those that arise in geophysical data assimilation \citep{anderson09}.
 Spatiotemporal systems with Gaussian dynamics can be investigated with \pkg{\spatPomp}, but a variety of alternative methods and software are available in this case \citep{wikle19,sigrist15,cappello20}.